-derived from Responsible Care Management System (RCMS) are as
+Salient features of our environmental performance system which is derived from Responsible Care Management System (RCMS) are as follows:

-- Waste management plans that include the identification and characterization of all waste streams and appropriate reuse, recycling, and disposal routes, as well as minimization opportunities. - Systems of work to ensure that emissions to water, land and air are identified, characterized, treated and monitored and, if significant, are mitigated. - Salient features of our environmental performance system which is Environmental Impact Assessments (EIAs) for all new operations and for significant changes to current operations that are in line with local regulations and international good practice.
-For all significant projects, Environmental and Social Impact Assessments in line with the Equator Principles are required. - Impact assessments to identify, characterize and address community health and community nuisance issues. - Internal and external reporting of impacts to the environment. - from operations activities including landfills.
+- Waste management plans that include the identification and characterization of all waste streams and appropriate reuse, recycling, and disposal routes, as well as minimization - Systems of work to ensure that emissions to water, land and air are identified, characterized, treated and monitored and, if significant, are mitigated. - Environmental Impact Assessments (EIAs) for all new operations and for significant changes to current operations that are in line with local regulations and international good practice.
+For all significant projects, Environmental and Social Impact Assessments in line with the Equator Principles are required.

+- Impact assessments to identify, characterize and address community health and community nuisance issues. - Internal and external reporting of impacts to the environment. - Systems to prevent pollution of land and groundwater arising from operations activities including landfills.